bahrus/xtal-in/README.md

 ## Details, details

 In some sense, this documentation is out of order.
-The custom element add-event-listener described above, extends the base component, xtal-in-detail, which we've not mentioned yet (cuz it's kind of boring).
+The custom element add-event-listener described above, extends the base component, custom-event, which we've not mentioned yet (cuz it's kind of boring).
 This component is also renamable, as described above.
 Other names that could be more readable would be bubble-prop, or maybe prop-rebound.
 It's difficult to see how you would use this component directly, but who knows?

 A critical feature of [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) is the ability to pass a [detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) as part of the event.